 “The power of positive thinking and thanking never goes out of style,” Mrs. McBee said.

-She emphasized the importance of notes being written in black or blue ink, be hand-written, and contain mistakes.
+She emphasized the importance of notes being written in black or blue ink, be hand-written, and not contain any mistakes.
 It’s important to stay brief, but genuine; doing so sets you apart and gives you a competitive edge.

 Mrs. McBee concluded with a quote from Maya Angelo — people will forget what you said and they will forget what you did, but they will never forget how you made them feel.